Polypropylene Density | All You Need To Know

 The density of polypropylene can range from 0.90 to 0.94 g/cm³, or 900–920 kg/m3, depending on its configuration and manufacturing process.

-Grades of polypropylene with a lower density feature a lower molecular weight and fewer long chains, leading to a lower plastic density.
-One of the key features of polypropylene is, in fact, its low density, which makes it suitable for applications where weight reduction is essential such as automotive, packaging, consumer goods, and piping.
+One of the key features of polypropylene is, in fact, its low density, which makes it suitable for applications where weight reduction is essential such as automotive, packaging, electronics, drones, and pipes.

 The low density makes PP desirable for injection molding and other manufacturing methods.